 - First, make your marinade.
 Whisk together marinade ingredients in a small bowl until well combined.

-- Two hours before cooking, remove the steak from marinade and place it on a cutting board.
-Reserve the marinade, placing it back in the fridge while you allow the steak to come to room temperature, 1-2 hours.
+- One hour before cooking, remove the steak from marinade and place it on a cutting board.
+Reserve the marinade, placing it back in the fridge while you allow the steak to come to room temperature.

 - When you’re ready to cook, use a sharp knife to score a shallow, 1/8-inch deep criss-cross pattern on both the top and bottom of the steak.